devprog-dev/godot_InfiniteScrollContainer/README.md

 If you download the project, you don't need to set it up.

-*If you need to set options
+*somtimes, you need to set options

 <img src=./Jungleprog/Asset/option.png>